croz-ltd/nrich/nrich-registry/README.md

 `RegistryConfigurationUpdateInterceptor` is an interface that is invoked before registry entity is created, updated or deleted. `RegistryConfigurationUpdateInterceptor` is a implementation that checks if these operations are permitted according to defined `RegistryConfiguration`.
 Users can define their own interceptors since `RegistryDataService` accepts a list of interceptors.

-`RegistryConfigurationService` transforms `RegistryConfiguration` in a format that clients can use for creating dynamic forms and grids.
+`RegistryConfigurationService` transforms `RegistryConfiguration` in a format that clients can use for creating dynamic forms and tables.

 `RegistryConfigurationController` is a REST endpoint with single url `nrich/registry/configuration/fetch` that returns transformed `RegistryConfiguration` (a list of `RegistryGroupConfiguration` instances)